-The unaudited pro forma consolidated balance sheet information as of December 31, 2013 assumes the conversion of all outstanding shares of convertible redeemable preferred stock into shares of the Company's common stock, assuming an initial public offering, or IPO, price of \$ per share (the mid-point of the price range set forth on the cover of this prospectus).
-The pro forma consolidated balance sheet was prepared as though the completion of the IPO contemplated by this prospectus had occurred on December 31, 2013.
+The unaudited pro forma consolidated balance sheet information as of September 30, 2014 assumes the conversion of all outstanding shares of convertible redeemable preferred stock into shares of common stock as if such conversion had occurred at the period presented, or the date of original issuance, if later and the conversion of convertible promissory notes and accrued interest, based on the initial public offering, or IPO, price of \$11.00 per share; the exercise of warrants; the settlement of the Other Liability (described in Note 7); and the extinguishment of the net sales distribution payment liability.
+The pro forma consolidated balance sheet was prepared as though the completion of the IPO contemplated by this prospectus had occurred on September 30, 2014.
 Shares of common stock issued in such IPO and any related net proceeds are excluded from the pro forma information.